cpluspluscom/ChessPlusPlus/src/README.md

 - Prefer to use `<c____>` rather than `<____.h>` for C standard library headers
 - Prefer use of `class` to `struct` for declaring classes (this means you need to explicitly specify public inheritance).
 - Prefer to use file extensions .cpp and .hpp (using .h may cause the file to be detected as C or Objective-C rather than C++)
-- Prefer `lowercase` namespace, parameter, and local variable names.
+- Prefer `lowercase` for parameter and local variable names.
 - Prefer `UpperCamelCase` for class and type names
 - Prefer `lowerCamelCase` for member function names
-- Prefer `lower_case_underscore` private member names
+- Prefer `lower_case_underscore` for private member names
 - Prefer `lwrabbrcase` for namespace names
 - Braces should be on their own lines, even for empty definitions
 - Namespaces cause indentation to occur, inclusion guards do not